Rhotanella: Taxonomy and species

 Two species of Rhotanella (R. lucida and R. punctovenosa) had been already described under the genera Rhotana and Levu before Fennah's description of the genus.
 R. punctovenosa had been even described twice, as Rhotana punctovenosa by Melichar and as Levu irrorata by Muir.
 Taken the unusual forewing shape, venation and colouration, the separation of Rhotanella from Rhotana and Levu seems to be fully justified.

+The following 8 species are recognized as of 2026.
+Basionyms are given in square brackets.